 If you have inflammation in a part of your body then certain types of extra protein are often released from the site of inflammation and circulate in the bloodstream.
-Healthcare professionals use blood tests to assess if a person has inflammation happening.
+Healthcare professionals use blood tests to assess if inflammation is happening in a person's body.
 The tests are not very specific and many different types of conditions can affect the blood result.
 More investigations may be needed to sort out the exact cause of the problem.

-Erythrocyte sedimentation rate (ESR), C-reactive protein (CRP) and plasma viscosity (PV) blood tests are commonly used to detect increase in protein in the blood.
+Erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), procalcitonin (PCT) and plasma viscosity (PV) blood tests are commonly used to detect increase in protein in the blood.
 In this way they are used as markers of inflammation.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.